diojin/mockingjay/docs/Scala for the Impatient -- digest.md

 initialize it.
 (It is an error to declare a value or variable without initializing it.)
 However, you can specify the type if necessary.

 `In Scala, you use methods, not casts, to convert between numeric types.
-For example, 99.44.toInt is 99, and 99.toChar is 'c'.`
+For example, 99.44.toInt is 99, and 99.toChar is 'c'.
+(PS: what about asInstanceOf
+MessageFormat.format("the answer is {0} to {1}", "everything", 42.asInstanceOf[AnyRef]))
+`

 The + - * / % operators do their usual job, as do the bit operators & | ^ >> <<.
 There is just one surprising aspect: These
 operators are actually methods.
 For example,